Back in 1990, I was a first-time home buyer and scared to death.

 What makes Denver a unique city where it is better to buy?
 Here are some powerful market conditions that help explain why:

-- Historically low mortgage rates: Mortgage interest rates are a little over 4% which is still incredibly low.
-With the right realtor on your side, borrowers can make a wise investment and get much more house with lower monthly mortgage payments.
-With current trends, these rates are predicted to remain low, but it can’t last forever and these attractive rates make now a prime time to invest in a home.
+- Historically low mortgage rates: Mortgage interest rates are now under 4% which is incredibly low.
+With the right realtor on your side, borrowers can make a wise investment and get a home with a low monthly mortgage payment.
+With current trends, these rates are predicted to remain low, and these attractive rates make now a prime time to invest in a home.

-- Job stability and quality of life: Denver is one of the best cities in America to find a job.
-According to a recent study reported by Forbes, out of the top 100 metro areas in the US, Denver ranks 4th.
-MarketWatch ranks Denver 7th of the top 10 cities for recent college grads to work.
-Young professionals have flocked to Denver for the lively social scene and outdoor activities which features an endless stream of restaurants, food halls, bars, art and culture, sports and recreation.
+- Job stability and quality of life: Denver is consistenly ranked as one of the best cities to live in the U.S. Young professionals have flocked to Denver for the lively social scene and outdoor activities.
+There are vibrant restaurants, food halls, bars, art and culture, and sports and recreation opportunities everywhere.

 - Financial planning: Buying a home means your monthly payments will stay constant so you can better plan for the future.
-With renting you’re likely to pay more every year for rent increases.
+When renting, you’re likely to pay more every year for rent increases.
 Plus you build equity and receive tax breaks when you become a homeowner.

 Once you make the commitment to becoming a homeowner, it’s important to know all the steps in the home buying process and the financial pieces of being homeowner.
 Listed below are some of the keys to a successful journey in buying a home.